dzekelid/refunds/_listings/stripe/application-fees-fee-refunds-id-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Get Application Fees Fee Refunds
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: By default, you can see the 10 most recent refunds stored directly
-    details.
+    on the application fee object, but you can also retrieve details about a specific refund stored on the application fee.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team